Bekman History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Bekman research.
-Another 400 words (29 lines of text) covering the years 1273, 1301, 1500, 1684, 1706, 1758, and 1771 are included under the topic Early Bekman History in all our PDF Extended History products and printed products wherever possible.
+Another 173 words (12 lines of text) covering the years 1273, 1301, 1500, 1684, 1706, 1758, and 1771 are included under the topic Early Bekman History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Bekman has been recorded under many different variations, including Beckman, Bickman, Bicman, Bickeman, Bikman, Bykman and many more.